What does unique product identifier mean?

 Short version

-A unique product identifier is the product identity string for ESPR DPP access.
-It identifies a product and enables a web link to the digital product passport; it is not the same as a data carrier, SKU, product page, database, or passport.
+A unique product identifier is the unique string of characters used to identify a product and enable a web link to its digital product passport.
+It is not the scannable QR code, data carrier, generic SKU, GTIN, or passport itself.

 Minespider working definition